-If the income protection is provided by employer and employee contributions under a group insurance policy, premiums for three years preceding the tax year must be used to value the portion of benefit attributable to district-paid premiums.
+If the income protection is funded by employer and employee contributions under a group insurance policy, premiums for three years preceding the tax year must be used to value the portion of benefit attributable to district-paid premiums.
 If premium information is not known for the preceding three years, the current-year premiums may be used, as in the example.
 The formula for calculating the employee's monthly taxable amount is:

-Employee's MonthlyXEmployer-Paid Premiums Last 3 Years=Monthly Taxable AmountSick PaymentTotal of Employee/Employer Premiums Last 3 Years=Monthly Taxable Amount
+Employee's Monthly aly X Employer-Paid Premiums Last 3 Years Monthly Taxable Amount Sick Payment Total of Employee/Employer Premiums Last 3 Years